 Our tip is to choose the pair that is trading in a narrow range before the NFP release.
 (Normally, this is EUR/USD.)
 Low-volatility pairs are associated with lower risks.
-Plus, placing orders in this case is much easier.
+Plus, placing orders, in this case, is much easier.
 A buy stop order is placed above the upper boundary of the consolidation zone.
 A sell stop order is placed below the lower boundary of the consolidation zone.
-Actually, the reason why a price is moving in a narrow range is because multiple traders are placing pending orders, waiting for the news.
+The reason why a price is moving in a narrow range is because multiple traders are placing pending orders, waiting for the news.

 Now let’s look at how to effectively trade Nonfarm news.
 Once you’ve chosen the right currency pair, the next step is to place pending orders.
 Ideally, you should place your pending orders a few seconds before the NPF release to prevent them from activating ahead of time.
 This is very tricky, though.
 A price may start moving and your broker won’t allow you to place the orders at the desired price.
 So let’s play it safe and place orders 2-3 minutes before the release.
 We place a Buy Stop order 35 pips above the current price.
 A Sell Stop order is placed 35 pips below the current price.